Kamsa: Warning issued by Yogamaya

-In a prophecy, Kamsa was told that the eighth child of Devaki would kill him.
-Hearing that, he wanted to kill Devaki, but Vasudeva managed to save her life by promising Kamsa that he (Vasudeva) himself would deliver all their children to Kamsa.
-Kamsa accepted that promise and spared Devaki because she herself was not a threat to him.
+Kamsa intended to kill his cousin Devaki, fearing the prophecy that her eighth child was fated to kill him.
+Vasudeva managed to save his wife's life by promising Kamsa that he would deliver all their children to the latter.
+Kamsa accepted this proposition and spared Devaki because she herself was not a threat to him.
 In the confines of the prison, Devaki repeatedly conceived and Kamsa cruelly murdered the first six children.

-Just before the seventh child was born, Lord Vishnu ordered Goddess Mahamaya (beautiful goddess and the controller of Maya) to place the seventh child of Devaki in the womb of Rohini.
-Thus, facilitating God Sesha's descent or avatar, the seventh child was raised by surrogate mother, Rohini, and was named Balarama, Shri Krishna's elder brother.
-Whereas Lord Vishnu Himself, was soon to appear as the eighth son of Devaki, he ordered Yogamaya to take birth from the womb of Yashoda.
-Facilitating Lord Vishnu's descent or avatar, Yogamaya (the controller of the darkness and ignorance) had put the guards of Kamsa to sleep or in a state of trance.
-At that time also, Vasudeva, obeying Shri Hari's order, took infant Krishna to Nanda and Yashoda's house, bringing back the baby girl, Yogamaya.
-Presuming this baby as Devaki's eighth child, Kamsa was about to kill her by slamming her down on the ground, but the girl slipped out of his hands.
-Taking her cosmic form, Yogamaya warned Kamsa, "The eighth child, who shall kill you, has been born.
+Before the seventh child was born, Vishnu ordered the goddess Yogamaya to transfer the seventh child of Devaki into the womb of Rohini.
+This child would be raised by his surrogate mother, Rohini, and named Balarama, Krishna's elder brother.
+Yogamaya was tasked to be born as the daughter of Yashoda.
+Immediately preceding the birth of Krishna, the goddess rendered the guards of Kamsa unconscious.
+When Krishna was born to Devaki, heeding the deity's instructions, Vasudeva carried the infant to Nanda and Yashoda's house, swapping him with their infant daughter, Yogamaya.
+Presuming the infant to be Devaki's eighth child, Kamsa prepared to murder her, but the girl slipped out of his hands.
+Assuming her true form, Yogamaya proclaimed to Kamsa, "The eighth child, who shall kill you, has been born.
 He is in Gokula!"